suitcss/suit/packages/components-arrange/README.md

 * `Arrange--middle` - The modifier class for middle-aligned cells
 * `Arrange--bottom` - The modifier class for bottom-aligned cells
 * `Arrange--equal` - The modifier class for equal-width cells
+* `Arrange--withGutter` - The modifier class for adding a gutter between cells.

+## Configurable variables

+* `var-gutter-size-Arrange`: the width of the gutter applied by the `Arrange--withGutter` modifier class.

 ## Usage